You are probably reading this page because you have enquired about the delivery status of your order.

 Those are the terms laid down by Royal Mail, and should we use a different carrier (as we may do from time to time at our discretion), they will operate under similar terms.

-This is because if mail is held up in a backlog - the most common cause for delays - or is misdirected (and this often happens because the address given is incorrect or incomplete) then it can take several days to clear or to get back "on track", so if you haven't received your item with 3-4 working days then unfortunately it could take some time.
+This may seem a long time but this is because if mail is held up in a backlog - the most common cause for delays - or is misdirected (and this often happens because the address given is incorrect or incomplete) then it can take several days to clear or to get back "on track", so if you haven't received your item within 5-7 working days then unfortunately it could take some time.